mcellteam/mcell/libmcell/documentation/generated/model.rst

      | there is no VizOutput in the model.

   | Exports model geometry as Wavefront OBJ format.
+  | Must be called after model initialization.
+  | Does not export material colors (yet).

 * | **release_molecules**